Explore the

 Why do we do it?

 The objective of this free digital platform is to make the seismic history of Mexico available to scholars in various disciplines and the general public.
-We hope this catalog will be useful for researchers, students, teachers, historians, sociologists, anthropologists, architects, engineers, urban planners, risk managers, and decision-makers.
+We hope this data base will be useful for researchers, students, teachers, historians, sociologists, anthropologists, architects, engineers, urban planners, risk managers, and decision-makers.
 The information contained here can be used for scientific studies, seismic risk analysis, public policy development, and education.
 We invite the academic community and the general public to explore, use, and share this resource.
 Together, we can learn from the past to build a more resilient future in the face of earthquakes.
-Additionally, this digital platform will allow for the continuous updating and expansion of the catalog, incorporating new findings and contributions from the community.
+Additionally, this digital platform will allow for the continuous updating and expansion of the data base, incorporating new findings and contributions from the community.
 We thank all the individuals and institutions that have contributed to the realization of this project.

 The objective of this free digital platform is to make the seismic history of Mexico available to scholars in various disciplines and the general public.
 We include all the information compiled by Virginia García Acosta and Gerardo Suárez along with an interpretation of the earthquakes, all in a structured database.
 Additionally, we incorporate information on historical earthquakes recently compiled by other authors.